Akinlua/HNG-two/DOCUMENTATION.md

 #### Deploy on a Server
 To deploy the API on a server for production use, follow these genral steps.
 Specific may differ depending on your hosting provider

-# Choose a Hosting Provider such as AWS, Heroku and the likes
-# Set Up a server: Follow the hosting docs to create a server instance and ensure it meeets the requirements of your application, including node js and mongodb setup
+.Choose a Hosting Provider such as AWS, Heroku and the likes .Set Up a server: Follow the hosting docs to create a server instance and ensure it meeets the requirements of your application, including node js and mongodb setup
-# Upload Your code
+.Upload Your code
-# Install Dependencies on the server
+.Install Dependencies on the server
-# Configure Environmental variables just as you did locally
+.Configure Environmental variables just as you did locally .Start the Application
-# Start the Application
-# Configure your domain and DNS if needed
+.Configure your domain and DNS if needed
-# Secure the API by obtaining and installing an SSL certificate to enable HTTPS
+.Secure the API by obtaining and installing an SSL certificate to enable HTTPS

 #### Conclusion